 Experienced by Lucy from On The Luce

 Among the spectacular mountain scenery of Switzerland’s Bernese Oberland, Grindelwald First is a ski area in winter but in summer it becomes a playground for adrenaline sport-lovers.
-There is a walkway suspended from the cliffs, a zip-line and mountain carting track, but for the ultimate in adventure, try the First Glider – a kind of hang-glider meets zipline that’s one of only eight of its kind in the world.
+There is a walkway suspended from the cliffs, a zip-line and a mountain carting track, but for the ultimate in adventure, try the First Glider – a kind of hang-glider meets zipline that’s one of only eight of its kind in the world.

 Our group of four was kitted up in snug-fitting bodysuits before being attached to an eagle-shaped metal frame.
 You’re hung below which feels strange to start with, but you soon forget about that as you’re pulled 800 metres uphill at 72km per hour.